Zazzles2908/EX_AI-mcp-server/docs/standard_tools/adding_providers.md

 # Adding a New Provider

-This guide explains how to add support for a new AI model provider to the Zen MCP Server.
+This guide explains how to add support for a new AI model provider to the EXAI MCP Server.
 The provider system is designed to be extensible and follows a simple pattern.

 ## Overview